agathoklisx/libved/README.md

     should work/behave correctly, as long this prerequisite/condition is true.
     [update: Last days of December 2019: The above is not quite correct.
 The static targets can produce (like in one case with getaddrinfo()) segfaults.

     So probable (they are not trustable).
 Plus they are not flexible (though there is a noticeable difference in memory usage that is reported by htop(1) and an unoticable (almost) better performance).
-So i lost a bit the desire to put the mind to think this case when facing with the code: (this is where things should be improved.
-The programmer mind shouldn't be feel free and the flow is quite important when expressing (probably much of the buggish code was written in some of those times).
-So yes, probably it is time for C to start thinking to offer for free a more abstract communication for the human being mind who follows a thought and dont have time to learn about those little details (which yes this is a property of C and where C shines as  the golden peak of the Macha-Puchare in a glorious morning in a bathe of light, but perhaps (and this is emphasized: i do not how but C has to be settle and offer a couple of warrante's for common requests (like type convertions or a string reprecentation of a double (for this i've read today in zsh mailing list)) or: is the size_t suitable? some argue for ptrdiff_t) of which many of them, still (in 2019?) fail in the quite big bucket of undefined behaviors which is what make people to say that C is unsafe) but and other common in 2019 expectations.
-But what i'm sure is that this will bring an instant satisfaction (and a huge relief) if there were none of these backthoughts to hold the mind and through it into the well of "second thoughts world" instead of walking happily the code path (well is a millisecond win actually (as we never live (by default) the present in full conscience), as this gives first the self what he wants to take (but it shouldn't be more than that)) and then let us free to choose).
-It is this millisecond what maybe we're searching (probably)).
+So i lost a bit the desire to put the mind to think this case when facing with the code.

+    This is where things could be improved a bit.

+    The flow is quite important for the programming mind when expressing (probably much of the buggish code was written in some of those times).
+    So yes, probably it is time for C to start thinking to offer (which could be for free), a more abstract communication for the human being mind, who while follows a thought (which probably are complicated thoughts about conditions that can be met and need handling), do not have to be penaltized about conditions that do not have relation with the actual code, but has to do with details such: is size_t enough suitable?
+Some argue for ptrdiff_t instead, as it helps the compiler to detect overflows as size_t is unsigned and ssize_t could be not as big as size_t, plus ssize_t (not sure though) is not standard.

+    I realize that this is a property of C and where C shines (as the golden peak of the Macha-Puchare mountain in a glorious morning in a bathe of light), but perhaps and this is emphasized:
+    I do not how but C has to be settle and offer a couple of warrantee's for common requests like a string reprecentation of a double: i do not use double and such code i would never write probably, but for this i've read today in zsh mailing list with people that are experts in that domain and found that there is no an established standard way.
+They are different approaches and languages are free to do whatever they like.
+I guess is not totally C faults here.
+C++17 added a to_chars() function so probably C can follow.

+    But in anycase there quite many of cases that, still today (in 2019?), fail in the quite big bucket of undefined behaviors, which is what make people to say that C is unsafe, but and other common in 2019 expectations.
+So i do not how, but what i know (mostly be feeling) that some of those warrantee's will bring an instant satisfaction (and a huge relief) to the programmer, if there were none of these backthoughts to hold the mind, and instead of coding the actual program, fights with the language.
+I'm not totally in the position to prove it (like many other things that holds trueth but can not be proved), but since we can never live the moment (probably there is not such a thing as the now, since the now is always past), the one and only thing we actually searching for, is a fraction of time that is not countable (it's like a micro-nanosecond but less).
+    This is enough to work the life procedure (as we offer something by living, as quite possible we have been created for a reason (to produce a thing)), so this might give the self what it he needs to take, but after that, we are probably free to use then the mechanics.
+So do not have to destroy our only chance from the delibaration or at very least the only chance for an explanation.
-    (but see at CONCENTRATION section for related details)).
+    (but see at CONCENTRATION section for related details or see the movie which in my lang was translated as "The cycle of the lost poets").

-    So as a resume i think that shared targets release a burden when developing or the code should handle with #ifdef the case for static targets and exclude code.
-    This is ugly though plus it can still have unpredictable results if there is no care or prior experience.
+    So as a resume, i think that shared targets release a burden when developing or the code should handle with #ifdef the case for static targets and exclude code, thus loosing functionality.
+This is both ugly and it can still have unpredictable results if there is no care or prior experience.
+If you don't do that, then you still need the same shared libraries that been used during compilation.
+But then you loose the basic advantage of static targets, which is portability, as it is supposed indepentable.
+Unless i'm missing something obvious or the message from the linker is misleading.

+    But the main disadvantage is (at least when developing) that you can't use quite important tools for C, like valgrind, which do not work with static executables.
+    If C was created now, valgrind's functionality should definitely considered to be (somehow) a built in the language, or at least to the compiler as a special mode.

     C strings:
     All the generated strings in the library for the library, are and should be '\0'